 As outlined in my recent response to the Deputy, the information being sought about numbers of prosecutions relating to jurors or witness intimidation is not available within my Department.

 The Deputy will appreciate that the Central Statistics Office (CSO), as the national statistical agency, is responsible for the compilation and publication of the recorded crime statistics in Ireland.
-However, this function does not extend to the collection of prosecution data, which is a matter for the Director of Public Prosecution.
+However, this function does not extend to the collection of prosecution data, which is a matter for the Director of Public Prosecutions.
 That Office operates independently of me and my Department.

 However, in the absence of any official statistics, and as indicated in my previous reply, I have requested a report from the Garda authorities regarding proceedings taken for the offence in question and I will contact the Deputy directly once these figures are to hand.